SergioGasquez/esp-rs-devcontainer/README.md

 - UI approach:

     Debug using with VsCode or Gitpod is also possible:
-    1. Run the Wokwi Simulation in `debug` profile
+    1. Run the Wokwi Simulation in `debug` profile.
-        > Note that the simulation will pause if the browser tab is on the background
+        > Note that the simulation will pause if the browser tab is on the background.
-    2. Go to `Run and Debug` section of the IDE (`Ctrl-Shift-D or Cmd-Shift-D`)
+    2. Go to `Run and Debug` section of the IDE (`Ctrl-Shift-D or Cmd-Shift-D`).
-    3. Start Debugging (`F5`)
+    3. Start Debugging (`F5`).
     4. Choose the proper user:
-        - `esp` when using VsCode or GitHub Codespaces
+        - `esp` when using VsCode or GitHub Codespaces.
-        - `gitpod` when using Gitpod
+        - `gitpod` when using Gitpod.
 # Integrating devcontainer in existing repositories
-> **Warning**
-> This section is oudated.
-WIP

-In order to add devcontainer features to an existing repository:
+- For devcontainer support in VSCode and GH Codespaces:
-1. Copy the `.devcontainer` folder to your repository.
+  - Copy the `.devcontainer` folder to your repository.Devcontainers in Gitpod:
-2. Edit the `image` property of `devcontainer.json` with you desired tag.
-3. For Gitpod support, copy the `.gitpod.yml` file.
+- For devcontainer support in Gitpod:
+  - Copy the `.gitpod.yml` and `.gitpod.Dockergile` files to your repository.
     - For instructions about how to add a "Open in Gitpod" button, see their [official documentation](https://www.gitpod.io/docs/getting-started#open-in-gitpod-button)
-4. If you also want to add Wokwi Simulation support:
+- For task and debugging integration:
-   - Copy the `wokwi` folder.
+  - Copy `.vscode` folder.
-   - Use the run.sh script to run simulations, for detailed information on how to properly execute it, see [Wokwi Simulator](#wokwi-simulator) Section.
-5. If you want to upload code to your board with Adafruit online tool or use Wokwi simulator, you would also require copying the `config-files` folder.
-Feel free, to copy only the file of your target board.
+  - Copy `build.sh`, `flash.sh`, `run-wokwi.sh` files.
+After copiying the desired files, go through the [Setup section](#setup)